Christ’s Vision for the Church (9)

 What matters most for members of a congregation is not that they are at the church every time the doors are open.
 Plugging people into programs or groups is not the reason for the church; plugging them into Jesus is.

 Let us embrace Jesus’ vision for us as branches on the life-giving Vine of His presence, promise, and power.
 And let us hold out expectations and work diligently for abundant fruitfulness and vital, ongoing abiding in Christ in all church members, and in all we do as churches.

 “For the relation of the branches to the vine is such that they contribute nothing to the vine but derive their own means of life from it, while that of the vine to the branches is such that it supplies their vital nourishment and receives nothing from them.
 And so their having Christ abiding in them and abiding themselves in Christ are in both respects advantageous not to Christ but to the disciples.”

 - Augustine (354-430 AD), Tractates on the Gospel of John 81.1

 Please prayerfully consider sharing with The Fellowship of Ailbe through your giving.
 You can contribute to The Fellowship by clicking the Contribute button at the website or by sending your gift to The Fellowship of Ailbe, 19 Tyler Drive, Essex Junction, VT 05452.

 T. M. Moore

-Except as indicated, Scripture taken from the New King James Version. © Copyright 1982 by Thomas Nelson, Inc. Used by permission.
+Scripture taken from the New King James Version. © Copyright 1982 by Thomas Nelson, Inc. Used by permission.
 All rights reserved.
-All psalms for singing adapted from The Ailbe Psalter.
-All quotations from Church Fathers from Ancient Christian Commentary Series IV a and b: John, edited by Joel C. Elowsky, General Editor Thomas C. Oden (Downers Grove: InterVarsity Press, 2006.
-Verse translation of John by T. M. Moore.
+Unless otherwise indicated, quotes from Church fathers are from The Ancient Christian Commentary Series (InterVarsity Press).